 Latest highlights from the project:

-- SOFT 29: Poster prize for Alexander von Müller
+- SOFT Innovation Prize for Alexander von Müller